soundray/maper/README.md

 ### Platform

-Tested on Linux (NixOS 19.03, Ubuntu 16.04, CentOS 7).
+Tested on Linux (NixOS 19.03, Ubuntu 16.04, CentOS 7) and on MacOS (Big Sur, with Bash updated to version 5).
 Works well with multi-core and large-scale cluster architectures, as registering multiple atlas images to a target image is embarrassingly parallel.

 ### Dependencies